Gain experience off campus

 General Externship Courses

 Mitchell Hamline offers three remote asynchronous general externship courses that can be taken in any order—the Spring, Summer, and Fall General Externship courses.
 To accommodate varied summer schedules, the summer course offers rolling start dates.
-(Students who have already completed the General Externship course for a particular term will be enrolled in an alternative asynchronous course.)
+(Students who have already completed the General Externship course for a particular term will be enrolled in Advanced General asynchronous course.)

-The General Externship courses are taught by a talented, dedicated, and diverse team of adjunct professors.
+The General and Advanced General Externship courses are taught by a talented, dedicated, and experienced team of adjunct professors.
 Each General Externship course (Fall, Spring, Summer) focuses on a different set of skills and topics.
 Common learning activities include readings focused on learning from practice, reflective writings, meetings with supervisors, and evaluations.
 During one of the Capstone Weeks each Fall and Spring Semester, students are invited to attend a General Externship lunch or dinner for in-person interactions with classmates and faculty supervisors.

 Path to Registration.
-To enroll in any General Externship (or alternative) course, students submit an online externship proposal detailing their externship plans and expectations.
+To enroll in any General or Advanced General Externship course, students submit an online externship proposal detailing their externship plans and expectations.
 There is a deadline for proposals each semester that is set early to allow vetting of proposed externship sites.
 Once enrolled, students are assigned a faculty supervisor.
 You may make a proposal for a General Externship by logging into the 12twenty Experiential Learning module and clicking + New Experience in the top right corner to access the proposal form.
+Choose Self-Identified Externship Site.

 Independent Externships